asyrafzlkln96/ping_tool_availability/README.md

 # ping_tool_availability
-A ping tool availability check developed in Django
+A ping tool availability check developed in Django framework

 # Usage
 * Run pip install -r requirements.txt to install Django and other dependencies.
 * Run python manage.py runserver
+* Refer to Django endpoints below for more info

 # Create Local Database & Import Data From CSV
 * Create column names and data types in HeidiSQL